yalina2787/Notes/macOS Generate a GPG key and add it to GitHub account.md

 9. Is this correct? ```y```
 10. GnuPG needs to construct a user ID to identify your key.
 Enter your user name
-11. Email address, \b use your GitHub-provided no-reply email address To find the no-reply email address: github setting => email => fing the your no-reply email address with @users.noreply.github.com .
+11. Email address, use your GitHub-provided no-reply email address To find the no-reply email address: github setting => email => fing the your no-reply email address with @users.noreply.github.com .
 12. comment: any comment you want to enter
 13. You selected USER_ID?